 The basic concept of valuation is to determine a justifiable dollar value or price for a total or partial interest in your closely held business.
 It is the process of answering the question, "How much is your closely held business worth?"
 Business valuation plays a critical role in determining gift and estate tax liability and/or the appropriate selling price for an interest.
-Because determining the value of a business is so important, you should be very careful when selecting an appraiser.
+Because determining the fair market value of a business is so important, you should be very careful when selecting an appraiser.

 What Is The Importance Of Determining Taxable Value?

 There are many legal and tax related reasons for determining the taxable value of a business.
 These reasons include:

 Business Valuation for Estate Purposes

 Business valuation is a critical component to your estate or business succession planning.
 Your business may be your largest asset, and if you plan to engage in either one of these types of planning, at some point you will need to determine the taxable value of your business interest.
 An incorrect value (i.e., one that is underestimated) could cause you to miss out on tax-saving strategies, while a value that is inflated could result in an investment of time and money in unnecessary planning.

 The IRS Is Very Interested In Taxable Value